dddrrreee/cs140e-25win/labs/7-uart/README.md

 Note:
-  - do the GPIO pins first (top of page 10) "GPIO pins should be setup first before enabling the UART"
+  - do the GPIO pins first (top of page 10) "GPIO pins should be setup first before enabling the UART".
+Then do the AUX enable.
+Then set the uart.
   - figure out all registers you can ignore and set them to the default values.
 ------------------------------------------------